 Why does Hamlet hesitate to kill Claudius?

-There’s a few different ways to answer this question.
-I assume that most of the time people ask it, they’re referring to III.3, when he catches Claudius at prayer:
+There are a few different ways to answer this question.
+I assume that most of the time people ask it, they’re referring to III.3 when he catches Claudius at prayer:

 Now might I do it pat, now he is praying;